Sick0M0de/artimes-hyperion/README.md

 # ⚔️ Artimes Hyperion

-> “A god doesn't ask for permission.
-He takes.” — Dante
+> “This one's gonna be a doozy.” — Dante

 Artimes Hyperion is your ultimate productivity companion forged for students, dreamers, and warriors alike.
 A full-stack Django-powered app with style, purpose, and intensity.
 Designed to help you focus, plan, and conquer your daily grind—without losing your soul.